LUMII-Syslab/qkd-as-a-service/API.md

     - [Handling `getKeyHalf` requests](#handling-getkeyhalf-requests)
     - [KDC Synchronisation](#kdc-synchronisation)

-## QAAS client API
+## Introduction

-Every request is an ASN.1 DER encoded sequence of elements.
+Every request and response is an ASN.1 DER encoded sequence of elements.
 Each element of the sequence consists of its `type`, `length` and `value`.
 The types and their respective encodings used in QAAS requests are: